arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - change the status of Jira tickets promptly to help keep your team informed

 **Code Review**

+Code Review is a quality assurance activity undertaken prior to new code being merged into the code repository's main branch.

+The reasons we review code are to ensure that new code correctly interprets and solves requirements, to ensure new code complies with agreed standards, to ensure that at least one other person apart from the author understands the new code (i.e. the code reviewer), and to provide an opportunity for dialogue leading to teaching, learning, and continuing professional development of both the author and the reviewer.

+Best practices:

 - review the code of other developers in your team
 - ensure your team is following a code review checklist